The Poppy Fields

-The Poppy Fields were a fictitious teenage group, invented by the Welsh rock band The Alarm.
-The Poppy Fields scored a hit with the release of "45 RPM" that would become The Alarm's first hit in over a decade.
+The Poppy Fields were a fictitious teenage group, invented in 2004 by the Welsh rock band the Alarm.
+The Poppy Fields scored a hit with the release of "45 RPM" that would become the Alarm's first hit in over a decade.
 Mike Peters revealed the truth on live radio as Radio 1 was conducting a 2004 broadcast of their then current chart countdown.
 The story was highlighted by international news outlets with several headlines being published globally.

-Immediately after exposing the hoax, the music video for "45 RPM" was replaced by an edited version that included The Alarm's members alongside the hyped members of The Poppy Fields.
+Immediately after exposing the hoax, the music video for "45 RPM" was replaced by an edited version that included the Alarm's members alongside the hyped members of the Poppy Fields.
 Peters had enticed a young band called the Wayriders to lip-sync the song for the music video while posing as members of the nonexistent group.
-The events surrounding this hoax have spawned the cinematic release of Vinyl, its soundtrack, The Alarm Vinyl Tour 2013, and the subsequent announcement of a 2013 tour by The Alarm in support of the soundtrack.
+The events surrounding this hoax have spawned the cinematic release of Vinyl, its soundtrack, the Alarm Vinyl Tour 2013, and the subsequent announcement of a 2013 tour by the Alarm in support of the soundtrack.

 Hoax

-In an interview with BBC News Online, Mike Peters said "The Alarm, most famous for their 1983 hit '68 Guns', were not always taken seriously by DJs" because of a combination of the age of the band's members and a perception that their image was outdated.
+In an interview with BBC News Online, Mike Peters said The Alarm were not taken seriously by radio disk jockeys in 2004 because of their outdated image.
 Peters said, "The Alarm as an entity have been going for 20-odd years and history can go against you – we wanted to break the barrier down."
 He continued by saying that "[The Alarm members] wanted to stir up the water a little bit, break the mould" and have the song judged on its own merits and musical value, instead of judgement being based on the perception of the band.
 Peters told The Guardian: "We noticed that a lot of bands suffer when they attempt comebacks because people generally don't believe they can ever be as good as they once were.
 We wanted to make sure we are judged purely on the strength of the music, and not by our old hairstyles."